 For WellSpace Health, a federally qualified health care center (FQHC), LRI facilitated the development of six strategic focus areas.
 Once those were adopted by the Board, LRI worked with the CEO and executive team to refine those focus areas into measures of success and action steps for implementation.

 For the Sacramento Tree Foundation, LRI is currently facilitating the development of its strategic plan.
 This plan will include STF’s revised mission, vision, and core values as well as goals and strategies for the next three years.

-For California’s Autism Advisory Task Force, LRI facilitated a year-long process with 18 task force members to develop comprehensive policy recommendations for the behavioral health care of individuals with autism.
-Task force members represented the interests of advocates, health plans, state government, and practitioners.
+For California’s Autism Advisory Task Force, LRI public sector consultants facilitated a year-long process with 18 task force members to develop comprehensive policy recommendations for the behavioral health care of individuals with autism.
+Taskforce members represented the interests of advocates, health plans, the state government, and practitioners.
 LRI facilitated the drafting of a comprehensive framework of goals and policies – and used a combination of in-person meetings and an online survey and feedback system to develop consensus on more than 50 policy recommendations that were forwarded to the Administration and Legislature.